tapanalyticstoolkit/spark-tensorflow-connector/README.md

 ```

 ## Using Spark Shell
 Run this library in Spark using the `--jars` command line option in `spark-shell` or `spark-submit`.
-The following
-command demonstrates how to use the library in Spark shell.
+For example:

 ```sh
 $SPARK_HOME/bin/spark-shell --jars target/spark-tensorflow-connector-1.0-SNAPSHOT.jar,target/lib/tensorflow-hadoop-1.0-01232017-SNAPSHOT-shaded-protobuf.jar